The 2175 {\AA} dust feature in star-forming galaxies at $1.3\le z\le 1.8$: the dependence on stellar mass and specific star formation rate: Methodology

 The absolute excess absorption, $A_\mathrm{bump} (\lambda)$, can be measured as

-where $f^\mathrm{obs}_\lambda$ and $f^\mathrm{BC03}_\lambda$ are, respectively, the observed and the best-fit template spectrum constructed using the featureless attenuation curve.
+where $f^\mathrm{obs}_\lambda$ and $f^\mathrm{mod}_\lambda$ are, respectively, the observed and model spectra constructed using the featureless attenuation curve.
 Correspondingly, the bump component in the actual observed attenuation curve is given as

-where $E_\mathrm{best}(B-V)$ is the best-fit reddening value derived from the SED fitting.
+where $E(B-V)$ is the reddening value derived from the SED fitting.

-To measure the bump component, we therefore first calculate $A_\mathrm{bump}(\lambda)$ or $k_\mathrm{bump}(\lambda)$ for the individual galaxies and then co-add them, instead of computing it directly from the stacked spectra and, for $k_\mathrm{bump}(\lambda)$, a representative value of $E(B-V)$ in stacking samples.
-By doing so, we mitigate the possible effects of the variation in $E_\mathrm{best}(B-V)$ from one galaxy to another, though the conclusion does not depend on the detailed method of stacking.
+To measure the bump component, we therefore first calculate $A_\mathrm{bump}(\lambda)$ or $k_\mathrm{bump}(\lambda)$ for the individual galaxies and then coadd them, instead of computing it directly from the stacked spectra and, for $k_\mathrm{bump}(\lambda)$, a representative value of $E(B-V)$ in stacking samples.
+By doing so, we mitigate the possible effects of the variation in $E(B-V)$ from one galaxy to another, though the conclusion does not depend on the detailed method of stacking.
+The associated errors in the stacks are estimated via bootstrap resampling.
+See Section \ref{sec:uncertainties} for error estimation including the uncertainties in the model spectra.

 The bottom panel of Figure \ref{fig:stack_all} shows a Drude profile fitted to the stacked $k_\mathrm{bump}(\lambda)$.
 For fitting, we excluded the known strong spectral lines that are marked in the figure and the region of the \citet{2004ApJ...615...98R} 1978~{\AA} index (1935--2020~{\AA}) where significant absorption features arise from the blending of numerous Fe\,{\sc iii} transitions.
 We fixed the central wavelength of the Drude profile, $\lambda_0$, to 2175~{\AA}.
-We will come back to this result in details in Section \ref{sec:results_bumpProfiles}.
+We will come back to this result in detail in Section \ref{sec:results_bumpProfiles}.

+It is worth commenting on the small disagreement between the composite observed and synthesized spectra (Figure \ref{fig:stack_all}, middle panel) and, correspondingly, the deviation in $k_\mathrm{bump}(\lambda)$ from zero at $\lambda_\mathrm{rest}<1500$~{\AA} (bottom panel).
+This deviation would plausibly be due to the relatively large uncertainties in the secondary flux calibration at the bluest wavelengths and thus hardly affects the bump measurements as mentioned in Section \ref{sec:flux_calibration}.